Birds Florida

 Grey-headed Swamphen With Grey Head, Bright Purple-blue Body, And Red Beak Walking Near Wetlands

-Originally From Southern Asia The Grey headed Swamphen Has Become A Naturalized Resident In Parts Of Florida.
-It’s A Large Colorful Rail With Deep Blue And Purple Plumage A Red Facial Shield And A Stout Red Bill.
-Unlike Some Wading Birds It Primarily Feeds On Plant Material Using Its Bill To Strip Leaves And Stems.
+Originally From Southern Asia The Grey Headed Swamphen Has Become One Of The Most Distinctive Florida Birds With Long Beaks.
+With Its Deep Blue And Purple Plumage Red Facial Shield And Stout Red Bill It Adds A Touch Of Exotic Beauty To The State’s Wetlands.
+Though It Primarily Feeds On Plant Material Its Bill Is Strong Enough To Strip Leaves And Stems With Ease.

 Great Blue Heron